 Eligibility and Nominations:

 All tenure and non-tenure track faculty are eligible to be nominated.
 However, the program is targeted for mid-career faculty (or equivalent, e.g. senior lecturer, extension specialist II/III, etc.).
 A total of eight fellows from departments and units across UTIA will be admitted into the program each year.
-Department heads may nominate up to two applicants per department/unit for consideration for the program.
-Nominations that are not selected may be carried over for consideration to future years of the program.
-Nomination packets are due the first Friday in July annually with faculty members selected by the Smith Center and SGL faculty advisory team.
+SGL Fellows will be selected by the Smith Center and the SGL advisory team.

 Expectations of SGL Fellows

 SGL Fellows will be expected to devote 10% of their time towards engagement in the sixteen-month SGL program.
 Fellows will be expected to participate in all SGL program activities for their program, and graduated fellows will be asked to provide mentorship to future SGL Fellow cohorts.